-Our Affiliated Artists work with Alliance partners to share climate change adaptation expertise, tools, and lessons learned.
-Climate art is showcased at "Art of Change" shows and other Alliance events, including summits and workshops.
+Our Affiliated Artists pursue innovative and creative opportunities to engage the public and partners on climate change topics, working with Alliance partners to share climate change adaptation expertise, tools, and lessons learned.
+Climate Art is showcased at "Art of Change" shows and other Alliance events, including summits and workshops.

 Diane Burko’s art focuses on monumental geological phenomena, which merges a vision that is panoramic, intimate and provocative.
 Focused on climate change at the intersection of art and science, her images of melting glaciers reflect research and visual data from scientists.
 Burko’s paintings and photography, over 100 exhibits thus far, bear witness to changes in the Polar regions, translating data including recessional lines and Landsat images into compelling imagery.
 These Polar images are in response to her travels around Svalbard, Greenland’s Jakobshavn, Iceland, glaciers in South Island, New Zealand and the Antarctica Peninsula.